georgebarwood/RustWeb/README.md

 Security
 ========

-Initially security is disabled.
+Initially login security is disabled.
 To enable it

 (1) Create a record in login.user.